 Just the weekend before the kids and I had spent a day at Rapids Water Park.
-It so nice to spend, what is a rare opportunity, time with all my kids together.
-However I was embarrassed by the lack of energy to climb the stairs again and again, though I tried not to show it.
+It is so nice to spend, what is a rare opportunity, time with all my kids together.
+However, I was embarrassed by the lack of energy to climb the stairs again and again, though I tried not to show it.
 But even worse was trying to awkwardly get out of a float at the size I was.
 So this too added to my motivation to get started on a healthier path.

 September 16, 2018

-On August 5, 2018 I put together a healthy breakfast and lunch and got up at 5:45 to go to the gym with my son 4 days a week.
+On August 5, 2018, I put together a healthy breakfast and lunch and got up at 5:45 to go to the gym with my son 4 days a week.
 After one week I was still going to the gym and eating well and I felt SOOO motivated.
 Six weeks later my son began missing a few mornings here and there.
 See my son works nights and often wasn’t coming home until 11-12 and then trying to get up to go to the gym with me.
 I noticed that he wasn’t really into it and eventually talked with him about it.
-I told him that I was good, I was motivated and was going to continue to go to the gym but he needed to go for himself and not for me.
-So after another week I found myself going to the gym by myself.
+I told him that I was good, I was motivated, and was going to continue to go to the gym but he needed to go for himself and not for me.
+So after another week, I found myself going to the gym by myself.

 I eventually started waking up at 5:05 to give me the chance to do both weight lifting and cardio work.
 I also added Friday to my schedule and started going to the gym for an hour a day 5 days a week.
 I found that I would wake up at 5:05 on my own and didn’t even think about if I should or shouldn’t get up.
 In fact, when I got sick and did have to skip the gym due to lack of energy it just threw off my whole morning.
-The difference on how I feel when I go to the gym in the morning vs when I don’t is amazing.
-I feel happy, healthy and full of energy when I go to the gym.
+The difference in how I feel when I go to the gym in the morning vs when I don’t is amazing.
+I feel happy, healthy, and full of energy when I go to the gym.
 I love the feeling so much that I try not to miss any days.
-I get up and go to the gym just as easy as I get up to get ready for work.
+I get up and go to the gym just as easily as I get up to get ready for work.

 October 28, 2018

 By Thanksgiving Day I had lost 46.4 pounds and was excited to spend time with my family.
-The first time in forever that I was excited about a get together instead of dreading what I would wear.
-Like all true lifestyle changes it has not come without difficulties.
+The first time in forever that I was excited about a get-together instead of dreading what I would wear.
+Like all true lifestyle changes, it has not come without difficulties.
 Being home during the holidays vs my normal structured work schedule did make it a little tougher for me to stay on track with my eating, or at least as strict.
 I also got sick during the holiday break and missed almost a week at the gym.
 I did manage however to maintain my weight and have since lost an additional 11.2 pounds for a total of 57.6 pounds lost so far.

 I have had three people throughout this journey approach me at the gym to tell me that they have noticed my weight loss.
 Some have asked me how I did it while others have just told me that they saw me come in the past summer and that I looked great.
 This is a great way to motivate a person!

-While I am not done with my weight loss journey as I would like to lose about another 46 lbs I feel so much more comfortable then I did 7 months ago.
+While I am not done with my weight loss journey as I would like to lose about another 46 lbs I feel so much more comfortable than I did 7 months ago.
 I feel healthier and stronger and I am determined not to let the weight creep back on.
 Even when I am not eating my best I still jump right back on the bandwagon and keep on keepin’ on, and always continue to hit the gym.